chrisvwx/pub/decrypto/whatsLatticeCrypto.md

 As well as being used for post-quantum cryptosystems, lattice cryptography provides the only known constructions for fully homomorphic encryption, and functional encryption.
 These are certainly decentralizing technologies in the sense of separating encryption and computation, while preserving privacy.
 These applications of lattice cryptography are not nearly as developed and widely accepted as (for example) [Kyber](https://en.wikipedia.org/wiki/Kyber) protocol for post-quantum public-key encryption.

 *The title above is "What is Lattice Cryptography?"
-Unfortunately we have not given a complete answer to this answer, rather the most basic of foundations.
-For a more complete answer to the question, see the further reading below:*
+Unfortunately we have barely scratched the surface of a complete answer.
+For more, see the further reading below:*
-* "[A Decade of Lattice Cryptography](https://eprint.iacr.org/2015/939)" by Chris Peikert is a mathematical introduction to the SIS and LWE problems, which are at the core of lattice cryptography.
+* "[A Decade of Lattice Cryptography](https://eprint.iacr.org/2015/939)" by Chris Peikert is a mathematical intro to the SIS and LWE problems, which are at the core of lattice cryptography.
-* For material that is somewhat introductory, see the videos from "[Lattices: Algorithms, Complexity, and Cryptography Boot Camp](https://www.youtube.com/playlist?list=PLgKuh-lKre10rqiTYqJi6P4UlBRMQtPn0)" from the Simons Institute.
+* For material that is somewhat introductory, see the [videos ](https://www.youtube.com/playlist?list=PLgKuh-lKre10rqiTYqJi6P4UlBRMQtPn0) from the "[Lattices: Algorithms, Complexity, and Cryptography Boot Camp](https://simons.berkeley.edu/workshops/lattices-algorithms-complexity-cryptography-boot-camp/schedule#simons-tabs)" from the Simons Institute.
-* [fplll](https://github.com/fplll/fplll) is a powerful C++ library implementing several powerful lattice algorithms written by academic cryptanalysts.
+* [fplll](https://github.com/fplll/fplll) is a powerful C++ library implementing lattice algorithms and aimed at cryptanalysis.
 Results from this library are used to estimate the power of future powerful computers and hence to decide what paramters (such as the bit depth and lattice dimension) of cryptosystems so as to allow them to be secure for many years to come.

 <!---
 Blockchains that use lattice cryptography or any of the fancy tools listed above do not yet (in early 2023) appear to be an active area of research for academic cryptographers.